vkadlcik/DB48X-on-DM42/doc/commands/statistics.md

 ## ΣX

 Return the sum of values in the `XCol` column of the statistics data array `ΣData`.
+The values are adjusted according to the current fitting model defined in `ΣParameters` if the `CurrentFitSums` setting is active.

 ## ΣY

 Return the sum of values in the `YCol` column of the statistics data array `ΣData`.
+The values are adjusted according to the current fitting model defined in `ΣParameters` if the `CurrentFitSums` setting is active.

 ## ΣXY

 Return the sum of the product of values in the `XCol` and `YCol` columns of the statistics data array `ΣData`.
+The values are adjusted according to the current fitting model defined in `ΣParameters` if the `CurrentFitSums` setting is active.

 ## ΣX²

 Return the sum of the squares of the values in the `XCol` column of the statistics data array `ΣData`.
+The values are adjusted according to the current fitting model defined in `ΣParameters` if the `CurrentFitSums` setting is active.

 ## ΣY²

 Return the sum of the squares of the values in the `YCol` column of the statistics data array `ΣData`.
+The values are adjusted according to the current fitting model defined in `ΣParameters` if the `CurrentFitSums` setting is active.

 ## Total (TOT)